Q: I would like to come watch. Are spectators allowed? How much does it cost if I just want to watch?

 A: The Houston BMW CCA charges $30 if you sign up online through http://www.dlbracing.com.
 On the day of the event, we accept walk-ups at $50.
+Payment in cash is preferred, as we do not have the ability to accept credit card payments on site.
 You have to be a BMW CCA member to participate in our events.
 You can become a member at http://www.bmwcca.org/.

 Q: This is my first time autocrossing.
 What should I expect?